 “My partner, Brian Ziegler, and I serve on the board of METOR NY,” said Fred Skolnik, Partner at Certilman Balin Adler & Hyman, LLP.
 “Through that experience, we have learned of the many wonderful mentoring programs that MENTOR NY supports, including our firm’s Lawyers Involved in Kids’ Education (LIKE) Program which since 2004 has brought the two of us and our mentors much joy and satisfaction.”

 MENTOR New York has a long history of serving the Long Island community by fostering partnerships with local organizations, schools, and companies that want to make a difference in the lives of young people though quality mentoring.
-MENTOR New York has worked closely with the Baldwin School District Mentoring Program, L.I.K.E.
-Mentoring Program, and Dodd Middle School’s Mentoring Program (to name just a few) over the years.
+The organization has worked closely with the Baldwin School District Mentoring Program, L.I.K.E.
+Mentoring Program, and Dodd Middle School’s Mentoring Program, to name just a few.

 Is your company interested in getting involved in the mentoring movement?
 Contact Sam Cowles at email@example.com to learn about upcoming opportunities.